Characters: Star Trek: The Original Series

 "I cannae change the laws of physics!
 I've got to have thirty minutes!"

-Dangerously Genre Savvy: Whenever he was left in command of the Enterprise.
-There's "Fool me once, shame on you, fool me twice, shame on me," and of course the time that he receives a word message from "Kirk" and the first thing he does is run it through a voice analyzer which proves it wasn't really Kirk.
-Do not fuck with Scotty.
+- Dangerously Genre Savvy: Whenever he was left in command of the Enterprise.
+There's "Fool me once, shame on you, fool me twice, shame on me," and of course the time that he receives a suspicious audio message from "Kirk" and the first thing he does is run it through a voice analyzer which proves it wasn't really Kirk.
+Do not mess with Scotty.